 Glue or wire the strands of fringe to a standard metal or wood curtain rod and hang it above any RV window that needs a makeover.

-Fringe covering a window is very unexpected, but adds a layer of privacy along with a heavy dose of personality!
+Fringe covering a window is very unexpected but adds a layer of privacy along with a heavy dose of personality!

 Don’t be afraid to turn your RV into a space that makes you feel happy while camping.
-Custom window makeovers don’t need to cost a fortune but can go a long way towards making your RV feel less cookie-cutter and way more stylish.
+Custom window makeovers don’t need to cost a fortune but can go a long way toward making your RV feel less cookie-cutter and way more stylish.

-When you take the time to swap out dated, boring, or damaged valances, blinds, or curtains in your camper, you’ll find this simple fix instantly upgrades the look of your RV making it more cheerful and functional.
+When you take the time to swap outdated, boring, or damaged valances, blinds, or curtains in your camper, you’ll find this simple fix instantly upgrades the look of your RV, making it more cheerful and functional.